linagora/tmail-flutter/docs/stories/TF-1786-TeamMail-Swipe-in-Email-item-in-ThreadView .md

 AND System mark an email as unread

 GIVEN I'm a Tmail user
-AND There are existed emails on my normal folder which not archive folder WHEN I swipe right to left on an email rows
+AND There are existed emails on my mailboxes
+WHEN I swipe right to left on an email rows
-THEN I see the email row is swiped as green background color belong with "archive email icon" AND System move the email to archive folder with the toast message
+THEN I see the email row is swiped as blue background color belong with "Move email icon" AND System display a list mailbox dialog to let user select the email moving desitination AND System display a checked icon belong to mailbox in the list which indicate user that email is in what mailbox at the moment

 GIVEN I'm a Tmail user
-AND There are existed archived email
-WHEN I swipe right to left or left to right on an email rows THEN I see the email row is swiped as blue background color belong with "Inbox icon" and the word "Move to inbox" AND System move the archived email to inbox with the toast message
+WHEN I swipe right to left on an email rows
+AND I select one mailbox in the list
+THEN The email is moved with the toast message
 ```

 ## Definition